 - Air ducts.
 Clean ducts and air conditioning systems improve air quality.
 By doing this regularly, you also prevent a pest infestation.

 - Walls.
 We often miss them in move-in/out cleaning sessions.
 The walls from the inside should be spot treated and depending on their condition – repainted.
 As for exterior walls, the solution is pressure cleaning.
 A powerful water jet removes dirt built up in even from the smallest cavities.
 This method doesn’t require detergents making it eco-friendly.
 Which leads us to the next topic.

 The modern world calls for energy-efficient workplaces.
 Luckily, there are a lot of attainable options which only depend on how much you’re willing to invest.
 The changes you make will not only help the environment but also save money on the monthly bills.

 - Motion sensor LED lights.
 Put lights that turn on and off automatically.
-People often forget to turn off the lights when they leave a room so you’re one step ahead of them.
+People typically forget to turn off the lights when they leave a room, so you’re one step ahead of them.

 - Energy-efficient light bulbs.
 According to research, these bulbs can save 25%-80% more energy and last 3-25 times longer than the traditional ones.

 - Turn everything off at night.
 Instate a strict everything-off-at-night rule – lights, heating, electronics should all be off by the end of the day.

 - Sustainable electronics.
 If your office building has a kitchen – choose eco-friendly dishwashing machine and energy-saving refrigerator.